tkshfj/MMG/logs/project_log.md

 # Project Log

+# 2025-06-17
+- Implemented a classic U-Net segmentation model for the CBIS-DDSM dataset.

 # 2025-06-16
 - Compiled and submitted the preliminary project report.
 - Screen recorded the demonstration for the submission.